top of page

 • We can emotionally distance ourselves and say, “Not my problem.”

 Hard conversations aren’t easy.
 Obviously.
 You may even feel it’s not worth the effort.
 Maybe you’re scared of being misunderstood, or worried it’ll turn into conflict.
 But conflict is part of relationships, and that doesn’t have to be a bad thing.
 Conflict doesn’t always equal anger.
-Sometimes addressing an issue, despite how uncomfortable it is to do, is one of the most caring things we can do.
+Sometimes addressing an issue, despite how uncomfortable it is, is one of the most caring things we can do.

-If you approach it with curiosity, honesty, and care, if you listen without trying to win, addressing the issue can lead to a deeper, more meaningful relationship.
+If you approach it with curiosity, honesty, and care, and listen without trying to win, talking about it can lead to a deeper, more meaningful relationship.

 The alternative is to let it fester.
 And we all know where that leads.